 What are the symptoms of a dislocated shoulder joint?

-At the time of injury patients typically experience sudden severe pain in the shoulder region.
+At the time of injury you typically experience sudden severe pain in the shoulder region.
 The pain is generally severe and the affected individual cannot continue activity.
 They may cradle the arm against their body to compensate for the pain.
-Patients may feel like their shoulder has ‘popped out’.
+You also may feel like their shoulder has ‘popped out’.
 Visible deformity may also be noticeable, usually the shoulder is hanging lower than usual.
 Furthermore, patients may occasionally experience pins and needles or numbness in the shoulder, arm or hand.
-Patients may experience an ache that increases to a sharper pain with specific movements.
+You may experience an ache that increases to a sharper pain with specific movements.
 They may also describe a feeling of weakness at the shoulder.